JTdevelop/FastTime/README.md

 for interval  or round workouts.

 ### Current State of FastTime
-     Currently, FastTime has only one main element of two main elements functional.
-     The two elements of FastTime are a Gym Timer and a Fasting Timer.
-     The Fasting Timer currently does not work as intended.
+     Currently, FastTime has basic as outlined in Wire Frames.
+     1.)
+The first is a Gym Timer element that runs an interval sytle workout timer 2.)
+The second is a Intermittent Fasting Timer that allows you to track when you are fasting, and for how long you have been fasting for.

 #### Hit List of deficiencies
-* Fast Timer allows negative fast times to be entered.
-* Fast Timer does not Record Data
+* Fast Timer does not allow you when to select to end a fast.
+Timer will only timestamp when you press stop fast button.
-* Fast Timer does not insert Data into Database
+* Fast Timer does not allow records to be updated or deleted once entered into database.
 * Gym Timer does not make sounds
+* Gym Timer does not allow custom selection of workouts.

 ### List of Android API versions and hardware tested
 * Android API 21 platform